Tabsets

 Tab Panels

-In this example we added a summary and table view of the data to the Hello Shiny app, each rendered on their own tab.
+In this example, we added a summary and table view of the data to the Hello Shiny app, each rendered in their own panel.
+We combined the panels with a navigation element that underlines the name of the active tab.
 Here is the source code for the UI object:

 # Define UI for random distribution app ----